CASE FILE #BLPD-1971-01-01-001

 Tiller Released

-Freddie Tiller is released from prison after serving time for his convictions.
+Freddie Tiller is released from prison after serving time.

 Jan 1, 2022